reidmorrison/semantic_logger/README.md

 ### Introduction

-SemanticLogger is a Logger that supports logging of meta-data, along with text messages to multiple appenders
+Semantic Logger is a Logger that supports logging of meta-data, along with text messages to multiple appenders

 An appender is a Logging destination such as a File, MongoDB collection, etc..